infominer33/infominer33.github.io/_posts/2019-06-26-using-minimal-mistakes.md

 Hope you've found this informative.

-Over time, it will become more detailed, and include all the bits I didn't, yet (not many).
+Over time, it will become more detailed, and include all the bits I haven't thoroughly explained \ understood.